Ayushma6204/github_series-1/task5/stepstasks5.md

-STEPS HOW GITHUB WORKS :
++ # STEPS HOW GITHUB WORKS :
-●Github builds collaboration directly into the development process.
-Work is organized into repositories,where development can outline requirements and direction and set expectations for team members.
-Then using Github flow developers create a branch to work on updates ,commit changes to save them,open pull requests to propose and discuss changes,and merge pull requests once everyone is on the same page.
++ ## Github builds collaboration directly into the development process.
+Work is organized into repositories,where development can outline requirements and direction and set
++ *expectations for team members.
+Then using Github flow developers create a branch to work on updates ,commit changes to save them,open pull requests to propose and discuss changes,and merge pull requests once everyone is on the same page.*
 ●Some of process involved in github working are :
 A. Create a branch: Topic branches created from canonical deployment branch allows teams to contribute to many parallel efforts.
 B.Forking: when you fork a repository,you create a copy of the original repository but it remains on github.